-Here we’ll take a look at the history of the Elliott Wave Theory, along with how you can apply it to forex trading in an attempt to predict market swings.
+Here we’ll take a look at the history of the Elliott Wave Theory along with how you can apply it to forex trading in an attempt to predict market swings.

 Following the Wave

-However, due to the fractal nature of the market, Elliott broke down and analyzed markets in detail far greater than Dow was able to.
+However, due to their fractal nature, Elliott broke down and analyzed markets in detail far greater than Dow was able to.
 Fractals, it should be noted, are structures that infinitely repeat themselves as they get smaller, and Elliott discovered that the patterns of stock trading operated in the same manner.
 What this essentially meant for Elliott was that he could look at how these patterns repeated and then apply them as a predictive indicator.

 Breaking Down the Principle